 Technical Surveillance Countermeasures (TSCM), Counter Surveillance (CS), Counterintelligence (CI), Technical Security (TS), Communication Security (COMSEC), electronic debugging (bug sweeps, eavesdropping and wiretap detection) may be familiar terms.
-However, most businesses and individuals do not possess a strong understanding of TSCM services, what is involved in a proper "bug sweep" or TSCM survey/inspection, or who to contact when these services are required.
+However, most businesses and individuals do not possess a strong understanding of TSCM services, what is involved in a proper TSCM survey/inspection, or who to contact when these services are required.
 Because of this, most businesses do not have the ability to properly monitor and assess or evaluate the services being performed.

 To make matters more difficult, TSCM service providers come with a variety of backgrounds, experience, training and equipment, offering various types of service levels and operational set ups.
 Knowing which operator will best serve your particular

 It is no secret that eavesdropping, spying and theft of information are growing problems.
 Whether it is due to business, legal or personal matters, sales of devices for the purpose of conducting surveillance and gathering information or intelligence has

 become a multi-million dollar business in North America.
 Losses due to theft of information are estimated to be in the billions of dollars, while causing irreparable damage to businesses and individuals.